Is Facebook Inc. (NASDAQ:FB) Still Worth A Bite?

 Potential earnings growth for Facebook Inc. (FB)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, Facebook Inc. recorded a total of 21.08 billion in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with 19.77% coming in sequential stages and their sales for the third quarter increasing by 16.27%.
+During the third quarter of the year, Facebook Inc. recorded a total of 17.74 billion in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with 15.0% coming in sequential stages and their sales for the third quarter reducing by -18.86%.

 Having a look at the company’s valuation, the company is expected to record 6.43 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on FB sounds very interesting.